Autopilot System for Depth and Pitch Control in Underwater Vehicles: Navigating Near-Surface Waves and Disturbances: Numerical results

 The dynamic model for depth and pitch of the Joubert BB2 vessel, navigating at a speed of \(2\) m/s, is represented by Equation \eqref{eq:dynamics1} with

 The matrices are derived from the Reduced Order Model (ROM) outlined in \cite{martin2022reduced}, employing the Matlab Simulink linearization toolbox for computation.

-Initiated at a depth of 15 meters, which, given the substantial size of the vehicle, places it very close to the water’s surface and significantly influenced by near-surface dynamics disturbances, the maneuver maintains this depth for a set duration.
+The submarine starts its operation at a depth of 15 meters.
+Given the considerable size of the vehicle, this places it very close to the water’s surface.
+At this shallow depth, the AUV is significantly influenced by disturbances from near-surface dynamics where it maintains this depth for a predetermined duration.
 It then shifts to 20 meters, stabilizing there for a period to assess controller stability, before descending to 50 meters, where it remains for a while in the absence of surface suction effects.
 Subsequently, it returns to 20 meters, sustains that depth, and finally ascends back to 15 meters.
 This pattern, alternating and holding depths at 15, 20, and 50 meters, highlights the varying influence of surface suction on AUV operations.

-Figures \ref{fig:z_v2}, \ref{fig:theta_v2} and \ref{fig:dv_dm_v2} present a series of four interconnected charts.
+Figures \ref{fig:z_v2}, \ref{fig:theta_v2} and \ref{fig:dv_dm_v2} present a series of six interconnected charts.
 Figure \ref{fig:z_v2}a illustrates the depth-changing maneuver for all three cases, depicting the AUV's sequential depth transitions.
 Figure \ref{fig:z_v2}b details the specific region traversed by the AUV during the simulation timeframe between 4000 and 7000 seconds.
-Figures \ref{fig:theta_v2}a and \ref{fig:theta_v2}b show the $\theta$ change during the whole simulation and timeframe respectively.
+Figures \ref{fig:theta_v2}a and \ref{fig:theta_v2}b show the change in $\theta$ during the whole simulation and the specific timeframe respectively.
 Figures \ref{fig:dv_dm_v2}a and \ref{fig:dv_dm_v2}b, respectively, highlight the effects on the planes ($\delta_{v}$) and the hover tank ($\delta_{m}$).

 In Case 1, pronounced fluctuations are evident in both the plane orientations and the hover tank, attributable to the disturbances caused by sea state 5 conditions.
 Additionally, the AUV faces challenges in reaching the specified depths during its depth-changing maneuvers.
 For Case 2, incorporating bandpass filters into the plane systems and hover tank results in a reduction of the oscillatory effects induced by sea disturbances on the operational actuators and hover tank.
 Nevertheless, the system still encounters some difficulties in navigating to the desired depths.
 In Case 3, the application of bandpass filters in tandem with adaptive augmentation method improves performance.
 Owing to the adjustment made by $z_{aug}(t)$, actual depth $z(t)$ achieves and maintains the intended depth \(z_{\text{cmd}}\).